iDereje/iDereje.github.io/_site/index.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&center=true&vCenter=true&width=600&lines=Hi+there+👋,+My+name+is+David+Mesganaw;I'm+a+Quality+Assurance+Test+Engineer;Ensuring+quality+in+🧪software🐞+is+my+passion;Finding+🐛bugs🔍+and+making+software+🚀better;Debugging+like+a+ninja;+and+Reporting+issues+like+a+pro+is+my+goal;)](https://git.io/typing-svg)

 🌟 Welcome to my world of software testing and quality assurance! 🌟

-   I'm a Junior QA Engineer based in Israel, on a quest to become a skilled SDET (Software Development Engineer in Test).
-With my strong foundation in software testing and an ISTQB certification
+I'm a Junior QA Engineer based in Israel, on a quest to become a skilled SDET

-, I strive to contribute to developing and testing high-quality applications and software products.
+With my strong foundation in software testing and an ISTQB certification , I strive to contribute to developing and testing high-quality applications and software products.

 ✨ Passionate about ensuring that software meets customer requirements and exceeds user expectations, I am dedicated to creating exceptional user experiences.

 In my journey towards excellence, I love exploring the latest testing tools and techniques, and constantly honing my skills.

-When I'm not busy testing, you can find me immersed in the virtual worlds of video games 🎮, diving into the pages of captivating books 📚, or embarking on thrilling adventures around the globe 🌍.
+When I'm not busy testing, you can find me immersed in the virtual worlds of video games 🎮

+diving into the pages of captivating books 📚, or embarking on thrilling adventures around the globe 🌍.

 Join me on this exciting quest of testing excellence and let's make the world of software even better! 🚀
 <hr>

-💻 Programming  Languages and Tools
+##  💻 Programming  Languages and Tools 💻 ##
 <div align="left">

 <a href="https://www.python.org">